Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Introduction

 \section{Introduction}

-Bayesian optimisation is already being utilised to make decisions in high-stakes applications such as drug discovery \citep{2018_Design, 2017_Griffiths, 2019_Mahmood, 2019_Korovina, 2018_Aumentado}, materials discovery \cite{2018_Song, 2019_Song, 2018_Herbol}, robotics \cite{2016_Calandra}, sensor placement \cite{2019_Grant} and tissue engineering \cite{2018_Olofsson}.
-In these problems heteroscedastic or input-dependent noise is rarely accounted for and the assumption of homoscedastic noise is often inappropriate.
-As a case study, heteroscedastic noise is the rule rather than the exception in the majority of scientific datasets.
-This is the case, not only in experimental datasets, but also in datasets where properties are predicted computationally.
-We illustrate this for molecular hydration free energies in \autoref{fig:hist} using the dataset of \cite{2017_Duarte} where there is a distribution of noise values and in general the noise function might be expected to grow in proportion to chemical complexity \cite{2018_Griffiths}.
-The consequences of neglecting heteroscedastic noise are illustrated using a second example in \autoref{fig:soil}.
-The homoscedastic model will underestimate noise in certain regions which could induce a Bayesian optimisation scheme to suggest values possessing large aleatoric noise.
-In an application such as high-throughput virtual screening the cost of misrepresenting the noise during the screening process could amount to a year wasted in the physical synthesis of a drug \cite{2017_Knapp}.
+Bayesian optimisation is proving to be a highly effective search methodology in areas such as drug discovery \citep{2018_Design, 2020_Griffiths, 2020_Hoffman}, materials discovery \cite{2020_Hase, 2020_Olympus, 2020_Terayama}, chemical reaction optimisation \cite{2020_Felton, 2020_Summit, 2020_Yehia}, robotics \cite{2016_Calandra}, sensor placement \cite{2019_Grant}, tissue engineering \cite{2018_Olofsson} and genetics \cite{2020_Moss_Boss}.
+Heteroscedastic aleatoric noise however, is rarely accounted for in these settings despite being an important consideration for real-world applications.
+Aleatoric uncertainty refers to uncertainty inherent in the observations (measurement noise) \cite{2017_Kendall}.
+In contrast, epistemic uncertainty corresponds to model uncertainty and may be explained away given sufficient data.
+Heteroscedastic aleatoric noise refers to aleatoric noise which varies across the input domain and is a prevalent feature of many scientific datasets; perhaps suprisingly not only experimental datasets, but also datasets where properties are predicted computationally.
+One such source of heteroscedasticity in the computational case might be situations in which the accuracy of first-principles calculations deteriorate as a function of the chemical complexity of the molecule being studied \cite{2018_Griffiths}.

-In this paper we present a heteroscedastic Bayesian optimisation scheme capable of both representing and minimising aleatoric noise in the suggestions.
+In \autoref{fig:hist} we illustrate real-world sources of heteroscedasticity using the FreeSolv dataset of \cite{2017_Duarte}.
+The consequences of misrepresenting heteroscedastic noise as being homoscedastic, i.e. constant across the input domain, are illustrated using a second dataset \cite{houGlobalDatasetPlant2018} in \autoref{fig:soil}.
+The homoscedastic model can underestimate noise in certain regions of the input space which in turn could induce a Bayesian optimisation scheme to suggest values possessing large aleatoric noise.
+In an application such as high-throughput virtual screening \cite{2015_Knapp} the cost of misrepresenting noise during the screening process could lead to a substantial loss of time in material fabrication \cite{2017_Knapp}.
+In this paper we present a heteroscedastic Bayesian optimisation algorithm capable of both representing and minimising aleatoric noise in its suggestions.
 Our contributions are: